thustorage/Sherman/README.md

 [**SIGMOG'22**] Sherman: A Write-Optimized Distributed B+Tree Index on Disaggregated Memory.
 Qing Wang and Youyou Lu and Jiwu Shu.

+## Update (2024.10)
+Please use [Deft](https://github.com/thustorage/deft) for evaluation, which improving Sherman in performance and correct synchronization.

 ## System Requirements

 1. Mellanox ConnectX-5 NICs and above